Men's Curl Club

 Product types to be careful with

-Can make hair feel coated while the curl still feels dry underneath.
+Can make curls feel coated while the hair underneath still feels dry.

 Drying gels